jsiegenthaler/homebridge-eosstb/README.md

 * **Master Channel List Refreshed Daily**: The master channel list is refreshed daily, ensuring it is always up to date.

-* **Ignores Not-Subscribed Channels**: Only the channels you subscribe to are shown in the Home app, saving you valuable slots in the limited Home app channel list.
+* **Ignores Non-Subscribed Channels**: Only the channels you subscribe to are shown in the Home app, saving you valuable slots in the limited Home app channel list.

 * **Optional Channel Numbers**: If you wish, you can display a channel number before the channel name.
 As this consumes some space on the Home app tile, it is off by default.

-* **Default Profile Support**: The default profile on start-up is used for the channel list if no other profile is configured for the plugin.
+* **Default Profile Support**: The default profile on start-up of the set-top box is used for the channel list if no other profile is configured for the plugin.

 * **Intelligent Mute**: Clicking Volume Down on your iOS device three times in rapid succession sends a Mute command to your TV.
 A subsequent press of Volume Up or Volume Down cancels the mute (TV dependent).
 The triple-press timing is configurable.